 Accompanying recipe: Buckwheat Crepes

 If you are among the fast growing population that is allergic to gluten, don’t despair.
-It is often possible to reverse food sensitivities (see Clean and Free).
-In the meantime, here’s how to enjoy bread, pasta and cookies…albeit, wheat-free.
+Here’s how to enjoy bread, pasta and cookies…albeit, wheat-free.

 First, identify any problematic foods that trigger your reactions and then avoid eating them while your digestive system repairs.
 Wheat and dairy are the most common allergens.
 Others include: corn, rice, other gluten grains (barley and rye), oats, soy, eggs, nuts, citrus, shell fish and fish.
 Gluten sensitivities range from mild to life-threatening; consult your doctor as necessary.